ranger163/SpringBootCourseApi/README.md

 ## Introduction

-This is a training course to learn how to use spring boot framework.
+This is a training course from [JavaBrains]() to learn how to use spring boot framework.

+## Values of the course

+* Strating a spring boot application
+* Spring MVC
+* Booting spring boot
+* Spring data JPA

 ## Requirements